 Ok, it's time to carefully paint the weight vertices for each vertex group in the list.
 The auto-skinning is just a basis, if the results are not good enough, it's up to the rigger to work on it.

 Facial rigging demo:

-How to paint?
-Google is your friend for this one, this is something I won't elaborate here since you will learn a lot watching a video tutorial, by typing blender weight painting tutorial in Google.
-General Blender usage is not part of this documentation.
+A quick search in Google (such as "blender weight painting tutorial") will give you the basis of the Blender's weight painting tools if you don't know them, this is something I won't elaborate here.
 Basically, it's all about browsing the vertex groups list and painting the weights.
 For a high quality skinning, this process can take some time, don't hesitate to test the skin accuracy by posing the character into several extreme position (arms up, arms down, arms ahead, thighs up...)

 Here are a few notes about some specific painting regions:

 For clean clothes skinning, if the body is modeled and skinned underneath, use the transfer weights tool.

 Make sure to assign the correct vertices to these bones:

 The big circle (c_eye_offset) is meant to deform both the eyes and eyelids.
 It simulates the muscles stretch and compression.
 The eyelids and eyesballs bones have their own vertex groups though (eyelid_bot, eyelid_top, c_eye and other secondaries), so this bone should just influence the external borders, gradually reduce the influence near the eyelids.